 Reach for this book when your child is starting to ask deeper questions about their place in the family or feels like the odd one out among their siblings.
 It is an ideal choice for children processing adoption or those who feel their personality doesn't quite match the loud, colorful energy of their household.
 Saffy's Angel follows the eccentric Casson family, where Saffron discovers she was adopted by her aunt and uncle after her mother's death.
 The story centers on her quest to find a stone angel left to her by her grandfather, leading her on a secret adventure to Italy.
 While the family is chaotic and the parents are often distracted by their art, the book is anchored by a deep, unwavering sense of belonging.
 It explores themes of identity, grief, and the definition of home with a witty, light touch that keeps the emotional weight manageable for the 9 to 12 age group.
 It is a warm, funny, and profoundly comforting story that validates a child's need to know their own history while celebrating the family they have.

-The book deals directly with adoption, the death of a biological parent (in the past), and the death of a grandparent.
+The book includes themes of adoption and loss, specifically the death of a biological parent (in the past) and the death of a grandparent.
+These events may prompt questions or feelings about family history and grief.
 The approach is realistic but softened by the family's eccentric and humorous dynamics.
 The resolution is hopeful, emphasizing that while her past is real, her place in her current family is secure.

 A thoughtful 10-year-old who loves stories about quirky families or any child who has ever felt like they were the only 'sensible' person in a house full of artists and dreamers.

 The book can be read cold.
-Parents should be prepared for the depiction of 'eccentric' parenting: the Casson parents are loving but often disorganized and physically/mentally absent due to their art.
+Parents may want to be prepared to discuss the Casson parents' artistic focus, which sometimes leads to disorganization and inattention to practical matters.
+This could raise questions about parental responsibility or the balance between personal pursuits and family needs.
 A parent might choose this after a child expresses feeling invisible or different from their siblings, or after a child begins asking more complex questions about their family tree or biological origins.

 Younger readers (9) will focus on the humor of the siblings and the adventure of stowing away.
-Older readers (12) will better grasp Saffy's internal melancholy and the nuances of her identity search.
+Older readers (12) will better grasp Saffy's internal melancholy and the complexities of her emotional journey as she seeks to understand her past.

 Unlike many 'problem novels' about adoption, this is primarily a comedy.
-It treats the search for identity as a grand, slightly messy adventure rather than a tragedy.
+It treats Saffy's quest to understand her past and find her place in the world as a grand, slightly messy adventure rather than a tragedy. ```

 Saffron Casson discovers she is actually the niece, not the daughter, of her artistic parents, having been adopted after her mother died in a car crash.
 When her grandfather dies and leaves her a stone angel situated in Siena, Italy, Saffy feels a desperate need to claim this piece of her past.
 With the help of her neighbor, Sarah, she stows away in a car to travel from England to Italy to find the statue and her sense of self.